Camtrup/StonkApp/readme.md

 ### UI
 UI is the package for where the user interface is made.
 Here the two main components are the fxml and Controller classes.
 The FXML files are where the actual user interface is made with scene buidler.
 THe controller classes it where the connection between the frontend and backend is.
 Here for instance the buttons from the fxml get their functions that tell them what to do.
-- YOu can find the fxml files here:
+- You can find the fxml files here:
 [Stonk/ui/src/main/resources/ui/fxml...](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2135/gr2135/-/tree/master/Stonk/ui/src/main/resources/ui/fxml)
 - You can find the Controller classes here:
 [Stonk/ui/src/main/java/ui...](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2135/gr2135/-/tree/master/Stonk/ui/src/main/java/ui)

 ## Project architecture
+The structure in UI was too complex and large to put in with the rest of the structure of the map.
-#### click on image for better quality
+(click on the image for better quality)

-Tree Structure of the app:
+### Tree Structure of the app:
 <a href="https://ibb.co/ChM8gLZ"><img src="https://i.ibb.co/gzP9NYp/tree-arc-all-IT-project.png" alt="tree-arc-all-IT-project" border="0"></a>

+(click on the image for better quality)
-UI:
+### Tree Structure of UI:
 <a href="https://ibb.co/fxy20kd"><img src="https://i.ibb.co/qrcd1NY/tre-arkitektur.png" alt="tre-arkitektur" height="150px" width="100%" border="0"></a>